falconmick/tdd-demo/slides.md

 <!--
 ### v13 validate test failing build

+Our next test will be a scaffolding test

+{click}

-Our next test will be a scaffolding test that will allow us to continue our implementation in our mockist london approach to start writing the test I implement our new test scenario by defining the good case scnario and
+to start writing the test I implement our new test scenario by copy pasting the good scenario into our new test

 {click}